CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 	print("Break out the pantaloons")
 ```

 Now instead of confining `temperature` to a *range*, we're just making a single comparison.
-Now a temperature of 120, for example, fits all three of those first conditions.
+A temperature of 120, for example, fits all three of those first conditions.
 120 is greater than 110, and it's greater than 80, and it's greater than 60.
 So that program would print out:

 ```
 Stay home, clothes optional